Nusrat-Zahan-Nipu/cse-327-project/README.md

-People will get some videos , movies and music from this website
+People can upload videos , movies and music in this website.
+It is a video sharing website.